-As a general matter, any documents or other materials that are (1) created or received by LIP Council members and (2) related to the LIP Council's official business are "public records" which must be made available to the public for inspection and copying.
-Specific examples of "public records" include LIP Council reports, circulated drafts of such reports, and any business-related correspondence (including e-mail) between LIP Council members, between LIP Council members and AHCA, or any member of the public.
-Even personal notes of LIP Council members are considered "public records" if they are used to "perpetuate, communicate, or formalize knowledge."
+As a general matter, any documents or other materials that are (1) created or received by Council members and (2) related to the Council's official business are public records under Chapter 119, Florida Statutes [the Public Records Law], which must be made available to the public for inspection and copying.
+Specific examples of public records would include Council reports, circulated drafts of such reports, and any business-related correspondence (including e-mail) between Council members, between Council members and AHCA, or between the Council and any member of the public.
+Even personal notes of Council members are considered public records if they are used to "perpetuate, communicate, or formalize knowledge."

-It is possible that records created by the LIP Council will include information that is considered confidential and exempt from the Public Records Law.
-For example, some information which could conceivably come before the LIP Council, such as Medicaid recipient identifying information and medical records, is confidential and exempt.
-In the event that LIP Council documents were to include confidential information, the relevant portions of that document would have to be redacted before the document could be released to the public.
-LIP Council members should also take care during the public meetings not to discuss information derived from such confidential records.
+It is possible that records created by the Council will include information that is considered confidential and exempt from the Public Records Law.
+For example, some information which could conceivably come before the Council, such as Medicaid recipient identifying information and medical records, is confidential and exempt.
+In the event that a Council document were to include confidential information, the relevant portions of that document would have to be redacted before the document could be released to the public.
+Council members should also take care during the public meetings not to discuss information derived from such confidential records.